Shoppers need help

 Some other stats and insights:

 - 69% of America shoppers demand a live chat

 - LivePerson and Jivochat (as of 2017) were the two most popular Live chat tools

 - Amazon has an average wait time of 13 min (which I think is too long), but it’s available 24 hours, 7 days.

 - Live chat is much less expensive and faster than phone and email

-One of the members of my Ecom Convert group added some nuance:
+From one of the members of my Ecom Convert group:

 Live chat does not work the same way across all niches, industries, and product lines.

 So, if your product offering is simple, low priced, and your target market are spontaneous buyers, then live chat is a waste of resources.

 The more complex your product offering and the longer the buying process and related decision-making is for your target market buyer, the more you need to have a live chat feature on your site.